vvaltchev/tilck/docs/syscalls.md

 12. [Limitation removed]

-13. Since there is no disk cache nor disk support in general, `sync()` just does nothing.

-14. The O_DIRECT mode is not supported.
+13. The O_DIRECT mode is not supported.